superPuero/kawa_arena_allocator/README.md

 **kawa::arena\_allocator** is a **single‑header**, *zero‑overhead* arena (stack) allocator for modern C++.
-It delivers lightning‑fast **push / pop** semantics, automatic pointer alignment, and an optional RAII **scoped** helper that unwinds all local allocations when leaving the scope – no exceptions, no surprises.
+It delivers lightning‑fast **push / pop** semantics, automatic pointer alignment, and a handy RAII **scoped** helper – no exceptions, no surprises.

 ---